Liaqaat-AI001/Liaqaat-AI001/README.md

 ---

 🎓 **Education & Research**
-- 🎓 Bachelor’s in Computer Science & IT from NED University, Pakistan (CGPA: 3.42)
+- 🎓 Bachelor’s in Computer Science & IT from NED University, Pakistan
 - 📚 Research Student at **Tamkang University, Taiwan** (TEEP Internship)
 - 🧠 Working on **Vision-Language Models** for defect detection in real-world industrial applications